Fat Tire Electric Bikes for Big Guys: Ultimate Guide

 The frame is the backbone of your bike, so it must be really strong for bigger riders.
 Look for frames made from high-quality 6061 or 7005 aluminum alloy, which is known for being strong but not too heavy.
 More importantly, look for frames with extra reinforcement around the head tube and bottom bracket, where the most stress happens.

-The most important number to check is the manufacturer's maximum weight limit or payload capacity.
-Most regular ebikes can only handle around 250-275 lbs.
 For heavier riders, you need models that are rated for 350 lbs to 400 lbs or even higher.
 Always pick a bike that can handle more weight than you weigh plus any stuff you plan to carry like a backpack or groceries.

 Motor Power and Torque